Redreport-Team/Redreport/src/components/Features/Joey/SafetyHub.md

 ## Requirements:

-## Must integrate into the SafetyHub Element into one of the /components/pages or /components/UI
+### Must integrate into the SafetyHub Element into one of the /components/pages or /components/UI files.

-## CANNOT Copy paste SafetyHub Element from tutorial, must add unique touch through multiple (or all) of the following:
+### CANNOT Copy, paste unmodified elements from tutorials.
+Instead you must add unique touch through multiple (or all) of the following:

 - Design matching Redreport branding.
 - Research into campus and local resources to add as content.